Cost of Attendance

 A $25.00 fee is required of all students who apply for the replacement of a lost meal plan or I. D. card.

 Each student is to select one of the following alternatives for the payment of tuition and fees:

 - Full payment of tuition and fees is required prior to the beginning of each semester in accordance with published deadlines in the Academic Calendar.
-Accepted financial aid can be used to hold class schedules and make required payment.
+Accepted financial aid can be used to hold class schedules and make the required payment.
 Failure to pay will result in the deletion of all courses.
-Tuition and fee bills are not mailed to students but available online through WebAdvisor by accessing "My E-Bill."
+Tuition and fee bills are not mailed to students but available online through Self Service>Student Finance>View/Print Registration Statement.

 - Installment Payment Plan (Subject to Change).
-An installment payment plan option is available for the Fall, Spring and long Summer terms only.
+An installment payment plan option is available for each term.
 Online enrollment by the student is required by the published deadlines.
-This payment option is available through the Pay Online feature through Pioneer Portal or from the TWU Homepage under Pay for Classes Online.
+This payment option is available through the Pay Online feature through Pioneer Portal or from the TWU Homepage under Pay for Classes.
 The Fall and Spring payment plan requires a down payment of 25 percent of total semester charges by the published payment deadline.
 The remaining balance is split into three payments that are due at one-month intervals during the semester.
-The long Summer term payment plan requires a 50 percent down payment by the published payment deadline with the remaining balance in two payments that are due at one-month intervals.
+Various installment plans will be available for the Summer term and will be based upon when enrollment in the plan is made.
 An installment fee of $25 (subject to change) will be assessed at the time of enrollment in any installment plan and is due in addition to the required down payment.
-Accepted financial aid awards can be used to make the required down payment for any installment plan.
+Accepted financial aid awards will be used to make the required down payment for any installment plan.